 Snapper rig setup and Pre rigged snapper snatchers

 My go-to rig is generally two snelled 5/0 suicide hooks, allowing me to present a full pilchard or silver whiting.
 I have one very small sinker inside the leader or unweighted.
 I use 1 meter of quality fluorocarbon leader separated by a swivel.
 However, recently I have been a big advocate for using premade snapper snelled snatchers and paternoster rigs.
 I just find them very convenient to use and trust they are made fit for purpose with quality components.
 Brands such as Reedys Rigs are a great option and affordable.

 Best Baits to catch Snapper

-Catching snapper with Soft plastics
+Snapper fishing with Soft plastics